statmike/vertex-ai-mlops/Dev/BQML Predictions - Remote Model Tutorial.md

 - [Clean Up](#Clean-Up)

 ### Tutorial Setup
-This tutorial will use the following billable components of Google Cloud: Google Cloud Storage, Vertex AI, BigQuery and BigQuery Cloud Resource Connection.
+This tutorial will use the following billable components of Google Cloud: Google Cloud Storage, Vertex AI, BigQuery, and BigQuery Cloud Resource Connection.
 At then end of the tutorial the billable components will be removed.

 1. Click [here to Enable APIs](https://console.cloud.google.com/flows/enableapi?apiid=aiplatform.googleapis.com,storage-component.googleapis.com,bigqueryconnection.googleapis.com) for Vertex AI, Google Cloud Storage, and BigQuery Cloud Resource Connections.
-2. Vertex AI: Ensure that tasks 1-3 are completed from [Set up a Google Cloud Project and development environment](https://cloud.google.com/vertex-ai/docs/pipelines/configure-project#project)
-3. Google Cloud Storage: Create a Bucket in the default `US` multi-region [following these instructions](https://cloud.google.com/storage/docs/creating-buckets)
+2. Google Cloud Storage: Create a Bucket in the default `US` multi-region [following these instructions](https://cloud.google.com/storage/docs/creating-buckets)

 ### Create Model